-University of Kansas students seeking immediate medical assistance on behalf of persons experiencing drug- or alcohol-related emergencies will not be sanctioned for violations of University and/or Department of Student Housing alcohol-related or drug policies.
+University of Kansas students seeking immediate medical assistance on behalf of persons experiencing drug- or alcohol-related emergencies will not be sanctioned for violations of university and/or Housing & Residence Life alcohol-related or drug policies.
 This program is designed to promote the health and safety of our community.
 Any student who abuses this policy can be subject to disciplinary action for impeding the orderly process of the University.
 Additionally, parties making a report or participating in an investigation under the University's Sexual Harassment Policy shall not be subjected to discipline under the Code of Student Rights and Responsibilities for personal consumption of alcohol and/or drugs.
 This is designed to remove barriers for reporting and participation in the University process.